jhprinz/ipynb-test/README.md

   --show-diff           if set to true differences in the cell are shown in
                         `diff` style
   --abort-if-fail       if set to true then a fail will stop the whole test.
+  --extra-arguments [EXTRA_ARGUMENTS]
+                        additional arguments passed to the ipython kernel on starting.
+Examples are `--pylab=inline`.
   --verbose             if set then text output is send to the console.

 ```

 ### show differences